grantburke/vanilla-val/README.md

 # VanillaVal 🍦

 This a project for making form validation simple.
 I created this to have a small, no-dependency option for frontend form validation.
 I plan to update this package with more rules and features as needed - PRs are welcome!
+A demo can be found <a href="https://codepen.io/grant_s_burke/pen/vYdZWpm" target="_blank">here</a>.

 ## How to Use ⌨️